Understanding the Problem

 Analysis

-Apply the Rule to the Facts: As administrator, you have standing to act.
-Because a foreclosure sale is imminent, you should promptly seek relief before the sale occurs or before the upset-bid period ends.
-The unclear will and pending inventory do not automatically halt foreclosure, but they support equitable reasons to pause the sale while you identify heirs, secure titles to the trailers, and determine how best to preserve and administer the property.
+Apply the Rule to the Facts: As administrator, you may have standing to act.
+Because a foreclosure sale is imminent, you should promptly seek relief before the sale occurs or before the rights of the parties become fixed.
+The unclear will and pending inventory do not automatically halt foreclosure, but they may support equitable reasons to pause the sale while you identify heirs, secure titles to the trailers, and determine how best to preserve and administer the property.

 Process & Timing

-1. Who files: The personal representative.
+- Who files: The personal representative.
 Where: Superior Court, Civil Division, in the county where the property is located.
 What: Verified complaint and a motion for Temporary Restraining Order and Preliminary Injunction under § 45-21.34; serve the trustee/foreclosing attorney and lender.
-When: File before the sale or, if the sale occurred, before the upset-bid period expires.
+When: File before the sale or, if the sale occurred, before the rights of the parties to the sale or resale become fixed.

 Exceptions & Pitfalls

-• After rights become fixed (typically when the upset-bid period expires without a higher bid), undoing the sale is very difficult absent serious legal defects.
+- After rights become fixed, undoing the sale is very difficult absent serious legal defects.

 Conclusion

-In North Carolina, you can pause a foreclosure during probate by: (1) asking the trustee to postpone the sale, and (2) filing in Superior Court for an injunction under § 45-21.34 before the buyer’s rights become fixed (often within the 10-day upset-bid window).
+In North Carolina, you can pause a foreclosure during probate by: (1) asking the trustee to postpone the sale, and (2) filing in Superior Court for an injunction under § 45-21.34 before the rights of the parties to the sale or resale become fixed.
 As administrator, act fast: appear at any clerk’s hearing, and if needed, file a verified complaint and motion for a temporary restraining order and preliminary injunction immediately.

 Talk to a Probate Attorney